 Results.
-Figure 6 visualizes the results of the high salience experiment.
+Figure 7 visualizes the results of the high salience experiment.
 In line with our hypothesis that reliability information comes to mind more easily under the added cues, we document a strong reduction in reliability information loss together with a complete disappearance of differential information loss.
-Analyzing message beliefs, Panels (a) and (b) of Figure 6 show that reliability information loss decreases to 39% (from 65.1% in the explicit incentives treatment), while level information loss increases slightly from 39.8% to 53%, possibly reflecting crowding-out of level information as transmitters talk more about reliability.
-Interestingly, Panel (b) shows that loss of reliability information disappears entirely for weak-reliability messages but remains for strong-reliability messages, perhaps suggesting that indicators of weak reliability are more salient or easier to transmit once transmitters have reliability in mind.
+Analyzing message beliefs, Panels (a) and (b) of Figure 7 show that reliability information loss decreases to 39% (from 65.1% in the explicit incentives treatment), while level information loss increases slightly from 39.8% to 53%, possibly reflecting crowding-out of level information as transmitters talk more about reliability.
+Interestingly, Panel (b) shows that distortions of reliability information disappear entirely for weak-reliability messages but remain for strong-reliability messages.
+On the one hand, this may suggest that indicators of weak reliability are more salient or easier to transmit once transmitters have reliability in mind.
+On the other hand, this pattern may reflect a symmetric loss akin to the one documented before, coupled with an overall downward shift of perceived reliability that equally applies to all transmitted messages.